jomaweb/AppGPS/README.md

 * To what extent the analysis of user reviews is accurate to identify requirements, opinions and their acceptance of the apps?

 ## Goals
+1. Predict the acceptance (polarity) of apps regarding the reviews posted in Google Play Store.
+2. Characterize the preliminary needs, requirements and opinions of app-users regarding the prominent words in the apps reviews.
-1. Train a model to predict user acceptance of the apps
+3. Train a model to predict user acceptance of the apps.
-2. Visualize common words, Requirements and opinions to characterize the needs of apps-users

 ## Dataset
 * The Data set was acquired with data mining from the website of Google Play Store from USA (*Beautifulsoup* & *google-play-api*)